worldbank/ntl-training/README.md

 ## Background

-This material was jointly developed by the [ieConnect](https://www.worldbank.org/en/about/unit/unit-dec/impactevaluation/partnerships/ieconnect) team and [OTHER] as an introduction to using nighttime lights for economic analysis.
+This material was jointly developed by the [DECDI ieConnect](https://www.worldbank.org/en/about/unit/unit-dec/impactevaluation/partnerships/ieconnect) team and the [World Bank Data Lab](https://wbdatalab.org/) as an introduction to using nighttime lights for economic analysis.

 ## Course description